Absent Without Leave (AWOL) or Unauthorized Absence from Military Service

 Unfortunately, Unauthorized Absence, AWOL and Desertion charges can be tricky to defend.
 Therefore, it is important that you are represented by an experienced civilian military law attorney who understands the law and has experience defending these offenses.

-What Exactly is AWOL — Absence Without Leave
+What Exactly is AWOL — Absent Without Leave

 “Any member of the armed forces who, without authority—